pivotal/docs-tap/install-intro.md

 ## <a id='install-own-cluster'></a>Installing Tanzu Application Platform on your own Kubernetes clusters

-The process of installing Tanzu Application Platform by using your own kubernetes clusters includes the following tasks:
+The process of installing Tanzu Application Platform on your own Kubernetes clusters includes the following tasks:

 |Step|Task|Link|
 |----|----|----|